-Through educational assessment, Otis is committed to student learning, success, and the continuous improvement of curricular and co-curricular programs.
-Resources on best assessment practices, as well as links to the College Assessment Plan (CAP) and redesigned Program Review process are shared here.
+Otis is committed to fostering student learning, success, and continuous improvement in both curricular and co-curricular programs.
+This guide provides essential resources on assessment best practices, as well as links to the College Assessment Plan (CAP) and the redesigned Program Review process.

 Student Outcomes (student learning and engagement evidence)